RevolutionSoftware/parsnipwars/Ideas.md

 * starting x/y ? (some way to track how far a unit has walked)
 * current x/y ?

+#### Unit Visual Range
+* Display a border around the tiles that the selected unit can walk.
+(Diagonal moves cost more, say arbitrary 14 instead of 10, based on pathfinding costs).

 #### Unit optimization ideas
 * Say we have 6 different unit types (2 soldiers, 2 tanks and 2 airplanes) per faction (that's what we currently have), then we can set the 8th bit (%10000000) to sign which faction the unit belongs to.
 * We could also make different combinations with the bits to have more than 6 different unit types, like: %00000011 for a third soldier unit, %00010011 for a tank that is good against units (these aren't suggestions just examples).